 You can do that on a piece of paper.
 (Haha, had to throw that one in there!
 Moleskine journals are my favorite playground for my words.)
-Find something meaningful to you or just use your name.
-There are a lot, and I mean a lot, of bloggers who started out with one blog URL and then changed over to their name because they decided to create a brand.
+Find something meaningful to you, or just use your name.
+There are a lot, and I mean a lot, of bloggers who started out with one blog URL and then changed their name because they decided to create a brand.
 So even your blog name doesn’t have to be set in concrete.

-You will be able to find your domain name (aka your blog or website name) sign up for it and then sign up for web hosting.
+You will be able to find your domain name (aka your blog or website name) sign up for it, and then sign up for web hosting.
 Once you have your hosting nailed down, you can load WordPress onto your site.
-Wordpress is a free platform that you can use to build your blog.
+WordPress is a free platform that you can use to build your blog.
 The great thing about WordPress is that while it seems overwhelming, there are a lot of great videos out there, plus WordPress has tutorials on how to use all that it offers.
-If you ever have a question about what to do, just research it, you will find the answer.
+If you ever have a question about what to do, just research it, and you will find the answer.

 You can also take WordPress courses through Skillshare.